 Comprehensive solid waste management services are provided in the context of a growing university community (University of Kansas and Haskell Indian Nations University), resulting in a highly transient population.
-The 2013 estimated population of the City of Lawrence is 90,811.
+The 2017 estimated population of the City of Lawrence is 99,496.
 The collection and disposal of garbage became a municipal service in 1946.
 The City continues to provide exclusive trash service for residential and commercial customers, as well as curbside single-stream recycling and yard waste collection for residential customers.
-Additionally, cardboard and office paper recycling collection is offered to commercial customers and there are eleven city-operated recycling drop-off locations for newspaper, cardboard, mixed paper, and / or glass.
+Additionally, cardboard and office paper recycling collection is offered to commercial customers.
+The Solid Waste Division operates recycling drop-off locations, a Household Hazardous Waste Facility, and a Compost Facility, and hosts several public events throughout the year, including: Lawrence’s Earth Day Celebration, Compost & Woodchip Sales, and Electronic Recycling Events.

 The Solid Waste Division utilizes an Enterprise Fund account for its operations.
 The City’s solid waste services are financed and operated in a manner similar to private business enterprises.
 The intent of the governing body is that the costs of providing services (collection, disposal, recycling, and technical assistance) to the general public is financed or recovered primarily through user changes.